 A fantastic video to watch which gives the details of how much care was put into such, is available to watch on the Scientology website:

-Now, I’ve had the opportunity to read the previously-issued Notes on the Lectures book nearly-back-to-back with the actual lectures that Mr. Hubbard gave, and the result is pretty horrifying.
-There are some portions of the book where you can fairly well understand which lecture it is that the student note-takers were talking about, as it seemed they were tracking with the lecture.
+Now, I’ve had the opportunity to read the previously-issued Notes on the Lectures book nearly-back-to-back with the actual lectures that Mr. Hubbard gave, and the result is both shocking and sobering.
+There are some portions of the Notes on the Lectures book where one can fairly well understand which lecture it is that the student note-takers were talking about, as it seemed they were tracking with the lecture.

 In other places, though – especially with some of the diagrams they came up with, it seems like they either missed the point entirely, or were making up their own vision of what Mr. Hubbard was talking about.